radiovisual/ckeditor-audioinsulator/readme.md

 # ckeditor-audioinsulator

-> Embed audio tags with a caption and credit into CKEditor.
+> Embed audio tags with a header, caption and credit into CKEditor.

 This plugin only supports links to mp3 files (because mp3 has the best browser support).
 If you want more features or support, try [ckeditor-audio-plugin](https://github.com/harentius/ckeditor-audio-plugin).